jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ![DSVMdesktop](img/DSVMdesktop.jpg)

 <a name="Exercise2"></a>
-## Exercise 2: Set up the U-SQL run environment
+## Exercise 2: Set up the U-SQL local run environment
 The DSVM contains the tools we need, but these tools are missing some components we need by default.
 Before you can run U-SQL queries locally in our source code editor Visual Studio Code, you will need to download and install an additional Visual Studio component, Azure Data Lake Tools, and additional script dependencies.

 ### Step 1: Installing the Visual Studio component